You’ll always miss 100 percent of the shots you don’t take. – Wayne Gretsky

 Placing Guide or Shooting Hand Front of Ball

-> Do Not place your Guide Hand at the front of the ball before or during your shooting action.
+Do Not place your Guide Hand at the front of the ball before or during your shooting action.
 The Guide Hand belongs on the side of the ball.
-In this way it will not interfere with your shooting technique.
-Conversely, placing your Shooting Hand front of ball while it is still in your shot-pocket will slow down your shooting motion, because you must first revert and place your Shooting Hand behind the ball before progressing with your shot.
+In this way, it will not interfere with your shooting technique.
+Conversely, placing your Shooting Hand front of the ball while it is still in your shot-pocket will slow down your shooting motion, because you must first revert and place your Shooting Hand behind the ball before progressing with your shot.

-> Moving Eyes off Target After Your Shot
+Moving Eyes off Target After Your Shot

 Do Not move your eyes off of your shooting target under no circumstances.
 Your eyes are like a laser beam that guides the ball to its destination.
 They must remain transfixed onto your target until the ball hits the rim or hits nothing but net 🙂

 Do Not drop your Shooting or Guide Hand after releasing the basketball.
 If you catch yourself in the habit of doing this, then you may find that your shot loses accuracy and power, while at the same time throwing your body off balance.